ticianavalle/2017goals/README.md

 6. Oracle of Ages/Seasons
 7. Link's Awakening
 8. A Link Between Words
-9. The Legend of Zelda
+9. The Legend of Zelda - playing
 10. Adventure of Link
 11. Majora's Mask
 12. Twilight Princess - playing